Skip to main content

 “The amount of gratitude I have for the Opera Grand Rapids VanderLaan competition can't be described.
 To be a young aspiring artist and to have this kind of artistical and financial support is truly life changing.” - Dominic Townsend

-When asked his impressions of the experience, Dominic noted, “The amount of gratitude I have for the Opera Grand Rapids VanderLaan competition can't be described.
+When asked for his impressions of the experience, Dominic noted, “The amount of gratitude I have for the Opera Grand Rapids VanderLaan competition can't be described.
 To be a young aspiring artist and to have this kind of artistical and financial support is truly life changing.”

 Assistant Professor Marrazzo added, “Dominic is very talented, hardworking, and driven.
 Everyone at SUNY Fredonia is thrilled that he won First Prize in Opera Grand Rapids 2026 VanderLaan Voice Competition and we are delighted to have been part of his singing journey.
 We wish him great happiness and success as he embarks on the next phase of his studies and career!”

+According to its website, the 22nd annual VanderLaan Prize competition is an opportunity for college-level voice students to compete for cash prizes and receive feedback from adjudicators who themselves are acclaimed opera artists.
 Opera Grand Rapids brings world-class professionals into its adjudication process in order to give contestants meaningful instruction and critique.
 Ten finalists were chosen to perform in the final round concert at the Betty Van Andel Opera Center in Grand Rapids, MI, on March 28.
 The finalists sang for three adjudicators and participated in educational and social activities with one another.